 - 'typeA' with a CSI-RS resource in a NZP-CSI-RS-ResourceSet configured without higher layer parameter trs-Info and without higher layer parameter repetition and, when applicable, 'typeD' with the same CSI-RS resource.

-When a UE is configured with sfnSchemePdcch set to 'sfnSchemeA', and CORESET is activated with two TCI states or is configured with apply-IndicatedTCIState set to 'both', the UE shall assume that the DM-RS port(s)of the PDCCH in the CORESET is quasi co-located with the DL-RSs of the two TCI states.
-When a UE is configured with sfnSchemePdcch set to 'sfnSchemeB', and a CORESET is activated with two TCI states or is configured with apply-IndicatedTCIState set to 'both', the UE shall assume that the DM-RS port(s)of the PDCCH is quasi co-located with the DL-RSs of the two TCI states except for quasi co-location parameters {Doppler shift, Doppler spread} of the second indicated TCI state.
+When a UE is configured with sfnSchemePdcch set to 'sfnSchemeA', and CORESET is activated with two TCI states or is configured with applyIndicatedTCI-State set to 'both', the UE shall assume that the DM-RS port(s)of the PDCCH in the CORESET is quasi co-located with the DL-RSs of the two TCI states.
+When a UE is configured with sfnSchemePdcch set to 'sfnSchemeB', and a CORESET is activated with two TCI states or is configured with applyIndicatedTCI-State set to 'both', the UE shall assume that the DM-RS port(s)of the PDCCH is quasi co-located with the DL-RSs of the two TCI states except for quasi co-location parameters {Doppler shift, Doppler spread} of the second indicated TCI state.

 When a UE is configured by higher layer parameter cjtSchemePDSCH and dl-OrJointTCI-StateList and is indicated with two TCI-States applied for PDSCH reception and reports twoTCI-StatePDSCH-CJT-TxScheme:

-- if the UE is configured with cjtSchemeA, the UE assumes that PDSCH DM-RS port(s) are QCLed with the DL RSs of both indicated TCI-States with respect to QCL-TypeA.
+- if the UE is configured with cjtSchemeA, the UE assumes that PDSCH DM-RS port(s) are QCLed with the DL RSs of both indicated joint TCI states with respect to QCL-TypeA.

-- if the UE is configured with cjtSchemeB, the UE assumes that PDSCH DM-RS port(s) are QCLed with the DL RSs of both indicated TCI-States with respect to QCL-TypeA except for QCL parameters {Doppler shift, Doppler spread} of the second indicated joint TCI state.
+- if the UE is configured with cjtSchemeB, the UE assumes that PDSCH DM-RS port(s) are QCLed with the DL RSs of both indicated joint TCI states with respect to QCL-TypeA except for QCL parameters {Doppler shift, Doppler spread} of the second indicated joint TCI state.

 For the DM-RS of PDSCH, if the UE is not configured with dl-OrJointTCI-StateList, the UE shall expect that a TCI-State indicates one of the following quasi co-location type(s):